-- 8.1 There shall be an examination at the end of each semester conducted by the University. - 8.2 Duration of examination per theory course carrying 80 marks, with 3 or more credits, shall befor 3 hours.
-The duration of the examination per theory course carrying 40 marks, of less than 3 credits, shall be for 2 hours. - 8.3 The first and the second components, C1 and C2, respectively, will be for 10% each.
+- 8.1 There shall be an examination at the end of each semester conducted by the University. - 8.2 Duration of examination per theory course shall be 2 hours. - 8.3 The first and the second components, C1 and C2, respectively, will be for 20% each.
 C1 must be completed by the 8th week of the semester after completion of 50% of the syllabus.
-C2 will be based on remaining 50% of the syllabus and must be completed during 15th week of the semester. - 8.4 Every question paper of a theory course shall comprise of FOUR questions with internal choice covering the entire syllabus. - 8.5 For a theory course carrying 80 marks, each question shall carry marks with internal division as shown in Annexure IIIa.
-For the theory course of 40 marks, each question shall carry marks with internal division as shown in Annexure IIIb.
-Maximum number of subdivisions shall be FOUR.
-Model Question paper is as given in Annexure IIIa and IIIb. - 8.6 In practical, the C1 (10 marks) and C2 (10 marks), student will be assessed for clinical skillrepertoire, planning for assessment & management, preparation & maintenance of clinical documents (test protocols, diary, lesson plans and progress report), Efficient use of time/skills in clinical work and Professional attitude/motivation/ aptitude for clinical work. - 8.7 In practical, C3(80 marks) will be based on clinical viva-voce.
-In I to V and VIISemesters, viva-voce shall be conducted by twointernal examiners consisting of clinical staff/faculty, who shall examine the clinical skills of students (prior to the commencement of the theory examination).
-In the VI and VIII Semesters, viva-voce will be conducted by one internal faculty and one external facultyto examine the students' clinical skills (prior to the commencement of the theory examination).
+C2 will be based on remaining 50% of the syllabus and must be completed during 15th week of the semester. - 8.4 Every question paper of a theory course shall comprise of FOUR questions with internal choice covering the entire syllabus. - 8.5 For a theory course carrying 60 marks, each question shall carry 15 marks each as shown in Annexure IIIa.
+For the theory course of 30 marks, two questions should carry 7 marks each and remaining two questions should carry 8 marks each as shown in Annexure IIIb. - 8.6 In practical, the C1 (20 marks) and C2 (20 marks), student will be assessed for clinical skill, repertoire, planning for assessment & management, preparation & maintenance of clinical documents (test protocols, diary, lesson plans and progress report), Efficient use of time/skills in clinical work and Professional attitude/motivation/ aptitude for clinical work. - 8.7 In practical, $C_3(60 \text{ marks})$ will be based on clinical viva-voce.
+In I to V and VII Semesters, viva-voce shall be conducted by two internal examiners consisting of clinical staff/faculty, who shall examine the clinical skills of students.
+In the VI and VIII Semesters, viva-voce will be conducted by one internal faculty and one external faculty